sechseck/corona-epidemics-model/readme.md

 ## Running the test

-run corona_sir.py using python and the original case_numbers.csv.
+Run corona_sir.py using python and the original case_numbers.csv.
 You should get graph and console output.

 ```